ivanvorobei/SPIndicator/README.md

     <img src="https://cdn.ivanvorobei.by/github/spindicator/v1.6/bottom-present.png?version=1" height="180"/>
 </p>

-Mimicrate to indicator which appear when silent mode turn on / off.
+Mimicrate for the indicator which appears when silent mode is turned on / off.
 Availalbe 2 animated presets: `done` & `error`.
-Also support custom images and present from top, center & bottom side.
+Also supports custom images and presentations from top, center & bottom sides.

-For get alert like in Apple music, use library [SPAlert](https://github.com/ivanvorobei/SPAlert).
+To get an alert like in Apple music, use this library instead [SPAlert](https://github.com/ivanvorobei/SPAlert).

 ## Navigate